-This week at the New Tech Annual Conference we are asking members of our network: “What could we become?
+Last summer at the New Tech Annual Conference, we asked members of our network: “What could we become?
 What could we accomplish by working together in deeper ways?”
 To that end, we will propose a new and larger purpose for our network.
 We want to shift from what social network parlance calls an “ego-centered network”, where the New Tech school model is the ego, to become a “knowledge ecosystem network” where our shared purpose, our reason to engage in network weaving, centers itself around closing the opportunity gap.
 This, we suggest, becomes our North Star, our collectively owned mission statement, the overarching reason for our schools to give to, and get from, the network.

 Henry Ford said, “Coming together is a beginning, staying together is progress, and working together is success.”
 We think we have come together (our beginning), we have made great progress (staying together) and that now is the beginning of our true calling as a network.
 To stand for a goal that is almost certainly unachievable one school at a time.
 After all, putting the “power of us” into action for all kids speaks to the best in who we are as humans: people who care and act for a higher purpose.

-New Tech Network educators: What do you think?
+Educators: What do you think?
 Does this excite you?
-Let’s take advantage of our time together in St. Louis from July 12 – 16, and then keep the momentum going into this next school year.
 What are your ideas to activate our network aligned to this North Star?